-Organizing a Reunion
+Organizing a Reunion in Iowa

 Everyone loves a family, church, school, college, or organizational reunion, right?
 Wrong!
 Every reunion has the potential to be a meaningful experience or a total flop in today’s world.
 Success or failure rests heavily upon the planning.
-Sadly reunions are simply not meaningful to some people, but if properly planned a reunion will be a significant experience for most.
+Sadly reunions are simply not meant to some people, but if properly planned a reunion will be a significant experience for most.
 Why?
 Most people bask in their memories and love to relive them with friends and family.
 Good memories are like fragrant lilies that never wane with the passing of time.

 People often migrate from the location of their childhood or the original base of their family, and this creates a different dynamic from forty years ago when the population tended to spend their entire life in one city, county, or state.
-People had less commitments, were socially expected to attend reunions, and could be to the designated location of the get-together in less than a few hours.
+People had fewer commitments, were socially expected to attend reunions, and could be to the designated location of the get-together in less than a few hours.

 I recently organized a reunion for a class of thirteen from Yarmouth, Iowa.
 This group attended school from kindergarten through our sophomore year when our school dissolved because of consolidation in 1961.
 Yarmouth students transferred to Morning Sun, Mediapolis, and Danville Community High Schools.

 I had not seen 8 of these classmates since 1960–a gap of 57 years.
 I wanted to see every one of these folks but I wondered whether other people felt the same.
 History and memories tweak the interest of some and bore others.

 Floating the Idea–The Initial Communication

 Memories teased with ten black and white photos from our childhood were my catalyst to arouse the interest of all classmates on Facebook or for whom I had email addresses.
 I wrote, “Would you be interested in getting together some Saturday this summer?”
 Four positive replies flew almost immediately to my laptop via cyberspace.